liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 $$ \dot{\theta}=r $$
 $$ \dot{r}= \frac{C_{r}l_{r}-C_{f}l_{f}}{I_{Z} v_{y}} v_{x}- \frac{l_{r}^2 C_{r}+l_{f}^2 C_{f}}{I_{Z} v_{y}} r + \frac{C_{f} l_{f}}{I_{Z}} \delta $$

+where $v_x$ and $v_y$ represent lateral and longitudinal speeds, $L_{x}$ and $L_{y}$ denote the lateral and longitudinal positions, respectively, $\theta$ defines vehicle's heading angle, $r$ is the yaw rate at CoG (center of gravity) of the vehicle. $I_Z$ is the moment of inertia around the vertical axis. $F_y$ is the total tire longitudinal force, $F_{xf}$ and $F_{xr}$ are the lateral forces  exerted by the front and rear tires, respectively. $l_f$ and $l_r$ are the distances from CoG to the front and rear axles.

-where the positive direction of the y-axis is the current direction of the vehicle head, and the positive direction of the x-axis is the direction rotated 90 degrees clockwise from the positive direction of the y-axis.
+[//]: # (where the positive direction of the y-axis is the current direction of the vehicle head, and the positive direction of the x-axis is the direction rotated 90 degrees clockwise from the positive direction of the y-axis.
 For example, a larger mass will result in a larger $F_y$ when the same $\dot{v_y}$ is desired.
 But similarly, $\dot{v_x}$ is also related to $m$ and will indirectly affect $\dot{v_y}$.
 In addition, it can be seen that ODEs contain division terms and there are square and trigonometric function operations, showing complex nonlinearity.
 Therefore, we chose Flow*, a tool that can perform reachability analysis on nonlinear ODEs, to complete the subsequent experimental analysis.
 In addition, it can be found that $\delta$ is the key variable for controlling vehicle steering.
-Later, we will mainly set it to achieve the purpose of vehicle steering.
+Later, we will mainly set it to achieve the purpose of vehicle steering.)

 #### Invariance of Discrete Modes

-We study the relative motion between two vehicles and model it using a hybrid automaton.
+We study the dynamic behaviors between two vehicles and model it using a hybrid automaton.
 The hybrid automaton contains a total of 4 discrete modes, namely $q_1$ (CC), $q_2$ (ACC), $q_3$ (AEB), and $q_4$ (STOP).
-Each discrete mode has 6 clones $S_1 - S_6$, corresponding to different states of the two vehicles turning.
+Each discrete mode has 6 scenarios $S_1 - S_6$, corresponding to different scenarios of the two vehicles turning.
 Tab.
 2 shows the invariance of the discrete modes of the hybrid automaton.
-In fact, it is a fusion of the invariance of each mode and the invariance of the state.
-Invariance is a key point of hybrid automata, which defines whether a discrete mode should be maintained.
-If the current mode cannot be maintained, you need to consider transitioning to other modes through transition conditions.
+In fact, it is a fusion of the invariance of each mode and the invariance of the scenario.
+Invariance is critical for the hybrid automata, which defines whether a discrete mode should be maintained.
+If the current mode cannot be maintained, it needs to transit to other modes through transition conditions.

 <table>
     <caption>Tab.
 2. Invariance of Discrete Modes</caption>